Strategy Lessons

 KPIs and OKRs are similar in definition and purpose.
 Key Performance Indicators (KPIs) are the critical (key) indicators of progress toward an intended result.
 They help you understand if you are achieving your goals.
 KPIs create an analytical basis for decision making and help focus attention on what matters most.
 Like OKRs, KPIs are used to improve performance and achieve goals, focus attention on what matters, and provide evidence to inform decision making.

 The primary difference is the way they are implemented.
 KPIs tend to be tracked continuously on a dashboard, while OKRs tend to be scored quarterly in a yes/no fashion depending on whether not a particular OKR was achieved.
 When used together, OKRs often detail short term improvement goals related to KPI performance.
 For example, an organization might track a product quality measure on a dashboard for years and years.
 A short-term OKR might be to improve that quality measure by 10% by the end of a particular quarter.
 A personal example might be to track one’s weight as a KPI, along with numerous other health measures (e.g. blood pressure, etc.) on a health dashboard.
-If that person goes on a diet and decides to lose 10 pounds (5 kg) by the end of the year, that could be thought of as an OKR.
+If that person goes on a diet and their goal is to lose 10 pounds (5 kg) by the end of the year, that could be thought of as an OKR.

 How Does OKR Compare with Balanced Scorecard (BSC)?